 - SARMs packaged for human consumption are illegal, as is labeling them as dietary supplements.

 - They are prohibited by the World Anti-Doping Agency (WADA), categorizing them under “Other Anabolic Agents” on WADA’s Prohibited List.
-That means athletes who play competitive sports should not participate in clinical research that involves SARMs.
+That means athletes who play competitive sports should not participate in research that involves SARMs.

 - They are also banned by the National Football League (NFL), all divisions of the NCAA, and Major League and Minor League Baseball (MLB and MiLB).